 The 3 Different Types of Chemical Peels

 There are 3 main categories of chemical peel according to the depth of skin penetration.
 The depth of penetration concerns the concentration, pH and type of peeling agent used.

 The superficial peel is the mildest of the 3 types.
 It targets the epidermis, which is the top layer of the skin.

 During treatment the health care professional will use a cotton-tipped applicator to apply the chemical solution.
 For superficial peels this solution typically contains glycolic acid or salicylic acid.
 You may feel mild stinging during treatment, and skin will start to whiten.
-The chemical solution will then be removed with a neutralising solution or wash.
+Finally, the aesthetician will wash off the chemical solution with a neutralising solution or regular wash.

 As this peel is weaker, regular treatment is needed in order to maintain the effects.
 For superficial peels, recovery time is usually between 2 and 7 days.

 Medium Chemical Peels

 Medium peels exfoliate deeper into the skin to penetrate the next 2 layers.

 The application process is similar to the superficial peel but this chemical solution usually contains trichloroacetic acid, sometimes in combination with glycolic acid.
 These acids are of a higher concentration than those used in the superficial peel.

 After the chemical application, cool compresses are usually applied to soothe treated skin.
 You may feel a stinging or burning sensation for around 20 minutes after the treatment.